 How do we help young people who feel paralysed with fear about their future?

-We don’t have the answers to these big questions, but hope that this page and the links to organisations and resources listed below will help teachers and parents understand ecoanxiety and help children cope with the existential threats posed by our modern way of life.
+We have created this page with the links to organisations and resources with the aim to help teachers and parents understand eco-anxiety and help young people cope with the existential threats posed by our modern way of life.

 If you are worried about the safety of a child in Devon and want to speak to someone, or if you are a child worried about your own safety, please contact the Multi-Agency Safeguarding Hub (MASH) on 0345 155 1071 or email firstname.lastname@example.org and give as much information as you can.